 Visit KU Financial Aid & Scholarships for additional scholarship and financial aid information.

-Freshman scholarships are automatically renewed each year provided students meet the renewal criteria as stated below.
-Automatically renewed means students do not need to fill out a new application each year, but rather must submit the scholarship renewal form.
+Freshman scholarships are automatically renewed each year provided students meet the renewal criteria as stated below:

 - Maintain a 3.25 cumulative grade point average